 How do the Regional Centers work?

 An EB-5 management company applies to USCIS to approve the creation of a Regional Center within a specific geographic area.
 “Regional Center” is the designation granted by USCIS to entities, organizations, companies, or agencies that focus on a specific geographic area within the United States in order to promote economic growth within that area.
-The regions are usually in targeted employment areas (TEAs): rural (cannot have a population greater than 20,000), or have an unemployment rate that is at least 1.5 times higher than the national average.
+The regions are in targeted employment areas (TEAs): rural, in distressed urban areas with high unemployment rates, or in infrastructure projects.
 Regional Centers work to create new jobs, improve regional productivity, construct new buildings (hotels, warehouses, convention centers, office and residential complexes) and increase domestic capital investment.

 After USCIS approval, the Regional Center usually sets up a limited partnership or limited liability company for an individual project (it can set up numerous entities for various projects within one Regional Center geographic area).
 The limited partnership has a general partner, usually affiliated with the EB-5 management company, who runs the project on a daily basis.
 The partnership has numerous limited partners (the EB-5 investors), who provide the financing for the project.
-Some projects pool together more than 500 limited partners ($250 million).
+Some projects pool together hundreds of limited partners.

 In general, there are two types of projects: